Home Loan Calculator

 Interest

-It’s vital to mention that higher interest rates will reduce the overall amount you can borrow, while lower rates will increase the amount.
-For our example, let’s say the interest rate on the $100,000 principal is 6 percent.
-The combined interest and principal on a 30-year loan would be right around $600, depending on your location.
-However, if the $100,000 loan had a 9 percent interest rate, the monthly mortgage payment would be closer to $800.
+It is vital to mention that higher interest rates reduce your overall borrowing power, while lower rates increase the home price you can afford.
+For example, if your $100,000 principal carries a 6% interest rate on a 30-year loan, your combined principal and interest payment would be roughly $600, depending on your exact location.
+However, if that same $100,000 loan had a 9% interest rate, your monthly obligation would surge closer to $800.

 Taxes